robertparker/octopress-blog/writing_ideas.md

 ## Beware Ships of Theseus at Work.
 A classic paradox posed by Plutarch: A ship is replaced piece by piece on a voyage such that no piece of wood that started the journey returns home.
 Is it still the same ship?
 In organizations with high turnover rates, constant churn leaves behind legacy processes that are maintained by existing employees, sometimes without purpose and often without thought.

+## Building The Culture Stack.
+We often make the mistake of assuming that a company's culture is defined simply by its workplace and its happy hours.
+That's the equivalent of judging a firm's technology by its homepage.
+In fact, the culture stack is defined by several key areas spanning the lifetime of an employee: hiring practice, employee onboarding, monetary compensation, career growth, business process, marketing & PR, and finally social engagement.